All Blogs

 2. Research Regulatory Requirements

-Stay up-to-date with local, state, and federal regulations to ensure your checklist covers all the necessary requirements.
+You must stay up-to-date with local, state, and federal regulations to ensure your checklist covers all the necessary requirements.
 Missing even one regulation could expose your business to penalties or legal trouble.

 You can use government resources to gather accurate information.
 You can also join industry associations or seek help from professional advisors.